Cate

-Cate is a feminine given name.
-It is a variant of Kate.
-The name comes from Latin, French, English, and Welsh origins.
-The name literally means either 'pure' or 'blessed', used in different context.
+Cate is a feminine given name and a variant of Kate.
+The name has Latin, French, English, and Welsh origins.
+It literally means either 'pure' or 'blessed', depending on the context.
 The name Catherine is popular in Christian countries, as it was the name of one of the first Christian saints, Catherine of Alexandria.
 Its variants are also widely used around the world.

 In addition, Cate is also a surname.
 Notable people with the name include: